 Common Name: Heath Goldenrod

-Ericameria parishii is a Evergreen Shrub up to 2.00 metres tall.
+Ericameria parishii is an evergreen shrub that can grow up to 2.00 metres tall.

 It has edible and medicinal uses.